AmmarAtGitHub/dsa-practice-java/README.md

 # dsa-practice-java
-Data Structures &amp; ALgorithms in Java - a collection of DSA implimentations as part of my daily coding practice plan.
+Data Structures &amp; ALgorithms in Java - a collection of DSA implementations as part of my daily coding practice plan.
 I’m pushing solutions gradually as I practice und implement them in Java.

 ## 📚 Topics Covered